JohnLyu2/johnlyu2.github.io/_pages/hobbies.md

 ## 📚 Books ##
 Reading is an important part of my life, or rather, it breathes more lives into this one.
 I like how Harold Bloom talked about reading in *How to Read and Why*, saying that reading well is one of the great pleasures that solitude can offer, by returning oneself to otherness and as such alleviating loneliness.

-Here are some book recommendations I enjoy:
+Here are some of my favourite books:

 ### Novels
 - *红楼梦 Dream of the Red Chamber* by 曹雪芹